cosmos-gaians/cosmos-sdk/blog.md

 ```

 This interface is pretty flexible and lets a Cosmos SDK developer define a capability for any
 `sdk.Msg`.
-Because capabilities can send back an updated state we can write capabilities that set a total spend limit and then are deleted when that amount of coins has been set.
-By default, every capability grant can also be set with an expiration time.
+Because capabilities can send back an updated state we can write capabilities that set a total spend limit and then are deleted when that amount of coins has been spent.
+By default, every capability grant can also have an expiration time.

 ## Key Groups